lytrieuminh/lytrieuminh/README.md

 **My goals for 2023:**\
 ● Speak Finnish everyday\
 ● Complete Linux course on TestOut\
-● Develop Python skills with 100 Days Of Python-->
+● Develop Python skills with 100 Days Of Python
+-->

 Thanks for visiting!
 Cheers!😄